 Now, this is something that every kid and adult would love to visit.
 If you are out for a vacation to Phoenix and miss out on the famous science center, then the trip would stay incomplete.
 The setup here is made for young kids to know almost everything related to science.
 If you wish to know about electricity or even outer space, this center has it all.

 This museum is especially for your kids.
-There are more than 300 games in this museum which will keep your kids busy.
+There are more than 300 games in this museum that will keep your kids busy.
 It is safe for infants and also for grown-up kids.
 The games are for all the kids below 12 years of age.